-Applying fertilizer through the drip irrigation system (fertigation) offers the potential for increasing efficiency of application of leachable nutrients such as N and K (Locascio and Myers l975; Locascio and Martin l985).
-With fertigation, N and K can be applied in small amounts corresponding to crop N and K requirements.
-Current recommendations call for incorporating all the P and micronutrients and up to 30 lb per acre each N and K2O in the beds preplant.
-(Figure 1) The remaining N and K can be injected through the drip irrigation system.
+Applying fertilizers through drip irrigation (fertigation) can increase the efficiency of leachable nutrients such as N and K (Locascio and Myers, 1975; Locascio and Martin, 1985).
+With fertigation, N and K can be applied during the growing season in small amounts that correspond to the crop’s N and K requirements.

-Timely plant tissue analysis for N and K is important for optimizing N and K injection and for aid in making decisions regarding amounts of N and K to inject.
-Using research data from Dover AREC and commercial strawberry farms, extension scientists developed petiole fresh sap-testing procedures.
-The petiole sap sufficiency ranges for N and K are presented in Table 3.
-There are several sap-testing kits available for determining sap N and K concentrations.
-(Figure 2) The brochure describing the procedures available from the county Extension offices, is entitled "Guide for Plant Petiole Sap-Testing for Vegetable Crops."
+Making a timely analysis of plant tissue N and K can help optimize N and K injection and can aid farmers in making quick decisions on how much N and K to inject.
+Using data from research studies and commercial strawberry farms, extension scientists developed petiole sap testing procedures (Figure 2).
+The petiole sap sufficiency ranges for N and K for strawberry are presented in Table 3.
+More information on petiole sap testing can be found in “Guide for Plant Petiole Sap-Testing for Vegetable Crops” (Hochmuth and Hochmuth, 2022).

-Petiole sap analyses should be backed up by routine analyses of whole leaves by a tissue testing laboratory.
-(Figure 3) Presently, sap testing is limited to N and K because either test kits do not exist or procedures have not been developed for other nutrients.
+Petiole sap analyses should be backed up by periodic analyses of whole leaves by an analytical laboratory (Figure 3).
+Sap testing is most useful for N and K because procedures and critical test levels have not been developed for other nutrients.
 Sufficiency ranges for nutrients in whole strawberry leaves are presented in Table 4.

 Checklist for Successful Strawberry Drip Fertigation